-Products created on campus: self-Classification by person knowing the characteristics of the products
+Products created on campus: self-classification by person knowing the characteristics of the products

 When producing, developing, or manufacturing an item (commodity, technical data or software), BIS and DDTC encourage self-classification by the person knowing the characteristics of the item, i.e. by the Pitt faculty and/or staff who created the items.
-If you have any questions or need assistance, contact the OEC
+If you have any questions or need assistance, contact the OTC

 Commodity Jurisdiction (CJ) - DDTC

 .
-The OEC may request a commodity jurisdiction determination (CJ) to the Directorate of Defense Trade Controls (DDTC - Department of State) which will determine whether or not the item or service is covered by the U.S. Munitions List (USML) and therefore subject to export controls administered by the U.S Department of States.
+The OTC may request a commodity jurisdiction determination (CJ) to the Directorate of Defense Trade Controls (DDTC - Department of State) which will determine whether or not the item or service is covered by the U.S. Munitions List (USML) and therefore subject to export controls administered by the U.S Department of States.
 More information about Commodity Jurisdiction (CJ).

 Commodity Classification request - BIS